Making sure every child with complex disabilities has the best start

 I’m really pleased that Zach’s now back in school.
 It’s lovely to know that my colleagues and I worked with Zach’s school to get him back into education, where he can get the specialist care he needs.

-Donate to the Sense summer appeal
+Donate to Sense

 Without your donations, children like Zach wouldn’t have been able to get the support they need over lockdown.
 Please consider a donation today so that no child is left out of life.